 Are you locking your left knee at impact?

-The way your left knee is positioned at impact can also help explain why your club can take an outside-in trajectory.
 Indeed, locking your left leg or straightening it entirely ahead of impact moves your hips away from the mostly fixed central axis they should be.
 And it moves them in a way that pulls your left hip inside, contributing to an outside-in club path.

 FIX: Keep the knee bend angle in your knees constant mostly during the entire swing